-Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
+Having newly made the life changing decision to get help can feel rejuvenating....as well as more than a little vulnerable.
 But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 A normal stay for alcohol or drug treatment would include the three stages of detoxification, rehabilitation, and aftercare planning.
 But there's no point in spending more than you have to.